Ameek94/MCMC-tutorial/README.md

 ```bash
 cobaya-install inputfile.yaml -p /path/to/packages
 ```
-For more information, see the cobaya documentation https://cobaya.readthedocs.io/en/latest/index.html .
+For more information, see the cobaya [documentation](https://cobaya.readthedocs.io/en/latest/index.html).

 To run cobaya with your input file, type
 ```bash